fayizferosh/ball-game/README.md

 Game development code files and assets con be found in [Ball Folder](https://github.com/fayizferosh/ball-game/tree/main/Ball).

+## How to Download the Game and Play

-Rendered Game which is playable once downloaded is available in the [Ball Game Folder](<https://github.com/fayizferosh/ball-game/tree/main/Ball Game>).
-Use "Ball.exe" application to start the game.
+- Rendered Game which is playable once downloaded is available in the [Ball Game Folder](<https://github.com/fayizferosh/ball-game/tree/main/Ball Game>).

+- Go to [https://minhaskamal.github.io/DownGit](https://minhaskamal.github.io/DownGit) and enter [https://github.com/fayizferosh/ball-game/tree/main/Ball%20Game](https://github.com/fayizferosh/ball-game/tree/main/Ball%20Game) to download .zip of the game.

+- Extraxt it.

+- Use "Ball.exe" application to start the game.

 ## Screenshot of Game